PyDevC/build_desktop/README.md

 running instructions are given in each branch, there are chances of some files being same in multiple branches (for now they are seperate, but I am thinking of changing to keep one universal same file for all the branches).

+> Note: we are removing the scripts from the main branch